 In a human study , participants given 300 milligrams of Holy Basil extract over thirty days saw marked improvement in cognitive function as well as salivary cortisol levels.
 (12) Get recommended holy basil here.

 5. Phosphatidylserine (PS)

 Phosphatidylserine is a phospholipid found in cells that plays an important role in muscle metabolism and immune function.
 It has been shown to balance cortisol overproduction, especially following intense exercise.
 Several studies done on male athletes showed that PS decreased the production of cortisol after intense exercise.
-(13, 14) Get phosphatidylserine here.
+(13, 14) Get recommended phosphatidylserine here.

 Tyrosine is an amino acid that is a precursor to neurotransmitters such as dopamine and norepinephrine.
 Stress causes the depletion of these neurotransmitters.
 This is associated with a stress-induced performance decline in animals.
 Supplementing with tyrosine will reduce the decline of dopamine and norepinephrine and can improve performance in times of stress.
-(15) Get quality Tyrosine here.
+(15) Get recommended Tyrosine here.

 How To Eat To Enhance Optimal Adrenal Function

 In addition to supplements that can help with adrenal fatigue, you can also tweak your diet in order to be cohesive with the natural cycles of adrenal hormone release.